• Skip to primary navigation

 Windy and Wunderground

-These are the two best apps for Costa Rica for weather forecasts.
+These are the two great apps for Costa Rica for weather forecasts.
 Costa Rica weather seems like it’d be straightforward since there are only two seasons (rainy and dry), but the weather can change frequently throughout the day, especially in rainy season.
-And Accuweather or Weather.com tends to always say “Thunder, rain and lightning storms 99%” everyday in rainy season which isn’t true!

-If you want to take your Spanish further, I learned Spanish with Duolingo.
+In case you want to learn some basic Spanish, I learned Spanish with Duolingo.
 Available for Apple and Android.
+There are many Spanish learning apps though.

 Moovit